 Anderson is England’s top wicket-taker, but that doesn’t mean he’s the best.

-Having played the game for more than 130 years now, England is the oldest cricketing nation in the world Over the course of their rich cricketing history, they have produced some of the finest cricketers.
+Having played the game for more than 130 years now, England is the oldest cricketing nation in the world Throughout their rich cricketing history, they have produced some of the finest cricketers.
 Among those greats, many have been fast bowlers.

 Must Read: Top 10 Richest Cricketers in England till now